- 1 Introduction

 Unconnected pins and pins with no value are ignored and provide no value when referred to inside a network or elementary action code.

 In a traditional Petri Net, synchronization of values is done at explicit transition points.
 To make the diagram easier to read and understand, expecco has merged the transition functionality into the action steps.
 Thus, every step with multiple input pins has an implicit transition behavior already built-in.
-In situations, where explicit transition points are preferred or required (for semantic or didactic reasons), the standard library also provides a number of synchronization blocks, which can be used to model the tradition join, merge and fork transition primitives as extra items in the network.
+In situations, where explicit transition points are preferred or required (for semantic or didactic reasons), the standard library also provides a number of synchronization blocks, which can be used to model the traditional join, merge and fork transition primitives as extra items in the network.

 Special Input Pins